Arvoya/data-structures-and-algorithms/javascript/tree-max/README.md

 ## Approach & Efficiency

-- Being that is the making of a tree, the time complexity is O(n) and the space complexity is O(1).
+- With the new method of findMax it has a time complexity of O(n) and a space complexity of O(1).

 ## Solution